Lustrum-o-rama

 "Rayuela"

 Julio F. Cortázar publishes the novel "Rayuela" (Hopscotch) in 1963.
+See the digital and interactive version of "Rayuela" on this page.

 "Permutated Poems"